open-source-labs/SeeQR/README.md

   - Upon application launch, select the desired database to connect to or follow the quick-start guide to get started
   - The application connects to the local instance of PostgreSQL using the role 'Postgres', so all databases that 'Postgres' has access to are available
-  - Besides using the existing databases, the application also provides options to create new databases by importing `.sql` files, running `CREATE DATABASE` queries, or copying an existing database, with or without its data
+  - Besides using the existing databases, the application also provides various options to create new databases:
+      - Importing `.sql` or `.tar` files
+      - Manually running `CREATE DATABASE` queries in SeeQR
+      - Copying an existing database (with or without original data)
   - Users can toggle between the 'DATABASES' view and the 'QUERIES' view

 - Databases